-Looking for malicious software on pages indexed sounds like it could be a resources intensive process.
+Looking for malicious sites on pages indexed sounds like it could be a resources intensive process.
 Yet the McAfee study makes it sound like one that might be worth pursuing.

-Is it the search engines’ responsibility to protect us from potentially harmful pages, or the makers of browsers, or anti-virus software manufacturers?
+Is it the search engines’ responsibility to protect us from potentially harmful and malicious sites, or the makers of browsers, or anti-virus software manufacturers?

 Is there a potential risk to site owners if search engines adopt methods like this one?
 How likely are false positives?

-What exactly is meant by “malicious” content?
-The patent filing doesn’t fully define it’s use of the word malicious.
+What exactly is meant by a “malicious site?”
+The patent filing doesn’t fully define its use of the word malicious.
 Does this mean viruses, or might it also include spyware?

 Will paid search results also be included in a process like this?
 The patent application is silent on that subject.

-If a search engine takes on the responsibility of filtering or limiting access to pages, do they also then assume responsibility for notifying the owners of sites that they have identified as hosting malicious content?
+If a search engine takes on the responsibility of filtering or limiting access to malicious sites, do they also then assume responsibility for notifying the owners of sites that they have identified as hosting malicious content?